small-tech/auto-encrypt-localhost/README.md

 ## Help wanted

 * Has not been tested on Windows (64-bit only).
+* _certutil_ auto-installation has not been tested with yum.
+* _certutil_ auto-installation has not been tested with pacman.
+* _nss_ auto-installation not implemented yet on macOS.

-If anyone wants to give it a shot and let me know how/if it works, I’d appreciate it.
+If you want to give nodecert a shot on these platforms and [let me know how/if it works](https://github.com/indie-mirror/nodecert/issues), I’d appreciate it.